 Student goals: Improve academic English skills to complete a degree/certificate program or transfer to a university.

-Class activities/ assignments: Participating in class discussions, intermediate-advanced grammar, writing long paragraphs and short essays, reading 2-3 page articles and full-length books, and listening to lectures.
+Class activities/ assignments: Participating in class discussions, understanding intermediate grammar and academic vocabulary, writing long paragraphs and short essays, reading 2-3 page articles and full-length books, and listening to lectures.

 Cost: No tuition cost, but students must pay for parking, textbooks, and a small health fee.